Popcorn-Limited/vaultcraft-sdk/docs/vault.md

 ### `proposedAdapterTime(): Promise<bigint>`

-Returns the on-chain timestamp when the new strategy was proposed.
+Returns the on-chain timestamp when the new adapter was proposed.
 (Timestamps are stored in seconds.
 Multiply this timestamp by 1000 to use it in most DateTime implementations).

 ```ts